Dannybul/mysite/index.markdown

 <h1>Me in 20 seconds</h1>

 <p>I'm a builder first and foremost.
-I love creating and improving things to be useful to others or improve the world.
+I love creating and improving things to be useful to others or to improve the world.
 That's why I love building software.</p>

 <p>In my past I have built an online distribution company, wrote 2 patents, worked with a startup to build a new way of donating, but now I am focused on building websites and applications.</p>